If you would like to come for an overnight visit, just call or write to make a reservation.

 The tent-dwellers have bathroom and shower privileges in the guesthouse and bathhouse, and space to keep some toiletries.
 There are almost always some vacant platforms and walking paths in the orchard for the guesthouse-dwellers to use for meditation.

 If you’re not sure which, stay on a platform.
 If you can’t camp in San Diego, you can’t anywhere.
 See the page on the weather.

 The sixth of the eight precepts basically limits overnight visitors to one meal per day.
 If you have a medical condition or other compelling reason to be exempted from this precept please call to alert one of the monks to your situation.

 The food at the Monastery is not vegetarian as is sometimes assumed.
 The monks respect the generosity of all the laypeople and do not refuse any offerings of food.
 The food available to lay visitors is the same as what’s first offered to the monks.
 If you have special dietary needs due to illness or allergies, please call to confirm that the kitchen will be able to accommodate them.
 Lacto-ovo vegetarians do well enough as long as they’re not set on absolute purity.
 The Monastery cannot accommodate vegan diets as it’s proven to be too disruptive.

 Departing is easier and less disruptive than arriving.
 Really anytime day or night is fine as long as it can be done reasonably quietly.
-Some find driving the unlit, mountain road at night intimidating, but that's a personal choice.
+Some find driving the unlit, mountain road at night intimidating, but that’s related to driver confidence.